shadematsumoto/shadematsumoto.github.io/essays/problems-and-questions.md

 The modern era is defined by vast, well-documented knowledge available on the internet.
 With the rise of AI and search engines, the way we approach questions and answers has changed significantly.
 Before posting on forums like Stack Overflow, take the time to research thoroughly, chances are, your question has already been answered.
 This not only improves your own problem-solving skills but also helps maintain the quality of online communities.

 That said, asking questions remains an important skill.
 The key is to ask *new* and *thoughtful* questions that genuinely contribute to the conversation.
 If a question has already been answered well, there's no need to ask it again—just find and use the existing information.
 And when in doubt, tools like ChatGPT can serve as an excellent resource for general knowledge and troubleshooting.

 So, before you ask, research.
 And if you must ask, make it a great question.

-*This essay used ChatGPT to suggest Markdown applications and polishing.*
+*This essay was grammar checked with ChatGPT.*